Families prepare to lay to rest victims lost in Bronx fire

 “Such beautiful angelic eyes,” neighbor Renee Howard, 68, had said about Mustafa earlier in the week.

-The medical examiner’s office said all the victims suffocated from the thick smoke that poured out of a third-floor apartment, where officials say a malfunctioning electrical space heater sparked the deadly.

-The fire itself didn’t spread far, but it produced plumes of thick black smoke that streamed into the hallway before filling the stairwell with rancid smoke.
+The medical examiner’s office said all the victims suffocated from the thick smoke that poured out of a third-floor apartment, where officials say a malfunctioning electrical space heater sparked the fire.
+The fire itself didn’t spread far, but the smoke streamed into hallways and filled a stairwell.

 People ran down the darkened steps, some from the top floor of the 19-story building.
 Many escaped, but others collapsed and perished on their way down.

-But amid the tragedy, he and others said, the fate of their loved ones would not be in the hands of Allah.
+But amid the tragedy, he and others said, the fate of their loved ones is in God’s hands.

 Dukuray continued: “The only thing we are guaranteed in this life is death.”

-Associated Press journalists Mary Altaffer in New York and Michael Hill in Albany, New York, contributed to this report.
+Associated Press journalists Mary Altaffer and Michael R. Sisak in New York, and Michael Hill in Albany, New York, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to show that Drammeh’s son in the hospital is named Yajub, not Yacub.